lambdaclass/concrete/paper/evidence-carrying.typ

 Because the compiler is the trust root for evidence, miscompiles are first-class adversaries.
 The project maintains a wrong-code corpus of captured compiler bugs retained as regressions, a test-case reducer for shrinking failures, evidence bundles for review, and `verify` gates in CI.
 Adversarial compiler bugs, once found, are reduced and frozen.
 The evidence pipeline does double duty here: alongside reporting, it keeps understood compiler bugs from coming back.

-= A Small Formal Model
+= The small model

-The workflow above is implemented by three small predicates: authority monotonicity, proof eligibility, and proof currency.
+The workflow above reduces to three predicates: authority monotonicity, proof eligibility, and proof currency.

 #emph[Authority.]
 Write $"callees"(f)$ for the functions $f$ calls directly.
 Capability monotonicity is checked by the compiler: